paulonteri/django-serverless-cron/README.rst

 In Production
 ^^^^^^^^^^^^^

-Similar to in development, we can call the `/run` path via managed services which are usually ridiculously cheap.
+Similar to in development, we can call the `/run` path via fully managed services which are usually ridiculously cheap.
 Examples:

 - https://cloud.google.com/scheduler -> Great feature set, easy to use, reasonable free tier & very cheap.
 - https://aws.amazon.com/eventbridge